 The American Medical Association has spent hundreds of thousands of dollars in lobbying to prevent the adoption of various forms of socialized medicine.
-Most agricultural leaders who have given the matter thought agree that socialized medicine is not the solution to our rural and public health problems.
+I believe that most agricultural leaders who have given the matter any thought agree that socialized medicine is not the solution to our rural and public health problems.
+We are opposed to socialism, period.
 But lobbying in Washington will not stop the spread of propaganda that it is a solution.

 An example of this kind is the experience of public utilities in regard to rural electrification.
 The public utilities in general were not providing electric service to rural customers.
 They maintained that line costs and other factors were too great to make it an economical operation.
 So the REA was proposed.

-The public utilities fought it very boldly, but because the demand for electricity existed in the rural ares, REA came into existence over their protests.
+The public utilities fought it very boldly, but because the demand for electricity existed in the rural areas, it came into existence over the protest of the utilities.
 After it became a reality, the public utilities in many cases found that they, too, could deliver electricity to farms, and they entered into competition with the co-operatives which were set up to meet the farmers' needs.

-It seems that the most effective lobbying the doctors could do would be to take steps to meet the rural health needs and thus eliminate the necessity for any sort of socialized medicine.
+It seems to me the most effective lobbying that the doctors could do would be to take steps to meet the rural health needs and thus eliminate the necessity for any sort of socialized medicine.

 Rural people are self-reliant and independent.
 If these services are not made available through normal channels, there is a good chance that they will find other ways of solving their problems.